CMC-QCL/A-hands-on-introduction-to-Machine-Learning-using-Python-on-Kaggle/README.md

 We recommend you to register for both workshops as they are designed to cover different topics.

-Part 1 workshop will cover the basics of data manipulation with more hands-on than part 2.
-Part 2 will be more on machine learning techniques with more presentaions than part 1.
+Part 1 workshop will be more hands-on and cover the data exploration, data manipulation, and feature engineering using `pandas`.
+It is a precursor to Part 2 that will cover machine learning concepts along with model building using `scikit-learn`.

 ## Workshop Topics
 See [Machine Learning workshop series at Harvey Mudd College](http://www.aashitak.com/ML-Workshops/) for more information.
 This 2-day workshop will be a condensed version of the original HMC workshop.